matsim-vsp/bimodal-contact-reductions/readme.md

 - `KolmogorovSmirnovTest.R`: Applies Kolmogorov-Smirnov-tests and permutation tests to test for difference in distributions of change of number of contacts.
 [X].

-- `GroupassignmentsSankey.R`: Takes Bayesian model outputs as inputs.
-Based on fitting, assigns groups _Strong reduction_, _Intermediate Reduction_, and _Little Change_ to reported no. of contacts.
+- `GroupassignmentSankey.R`: Takes Bayesian model outputs as inputs.
+Based on fitting, assigns groups _Strong reduction_, _Intermediate Reduction_, and _Little Change_ to reported no. of contacts [X].

 - `SankeyPlots.R`: Takes output from GroupAssignmentSankey.R as input.
 Converts data to appropiate format for Sankey plots.
-Contains the code to produce Figure 2.
+Contains the code to produce Figure 2 [X].

+- `CorrelationAnalysis-SocialHomophily.R`: Computes correlation coefficients for participants' and CC's number of contacts.
+Produces Table 3 and Figure 6 [X].

 ## Miscellaneous files
 - `mytheme.R`: Creates a personalized theme that is applied to all figures.